International Institute of Information Technology, Naya Raipur: Student life

 Technovate is a non-profit fest organised by the students of IIIT Naya Raipur.
 It began as a techno-cultural fest in 2016, and draws thousands of visitors from colleges all over India.
 The three-day fest held every year in month of February or March.
 The fest includes technical events, cultural events, informal events and celebrity night.

 Aarambh is a sports fest of IIIT Naya Raipur organised in the month of October.
 Participating students are sold to various teams via auction.
-Aarambh includes various outdoor sports such as Football, Cricket, Volleyball, Kabbadi, indoor sports like chess and also E-Sports like Valorant and CS-GO.
+Aarambh includes various outdoor sports such as football, cricket, volleyball, kabaddi, indoor sports like chess and also E-Sports like Valorant and CS-GO.